I love making herbal soap. Herbs add texture, scent, and benefits to your skin. You can use most herbs, but some are better than others.

 Almost all of the mints are antibacterial, making them a great choice for soap making.
 There are several different types of mint, some having more of the characteristic minty smell than others.
-I like peppermint and spearmint, but also chocolate mint, and my newest favorite – grapefruit mint.
+I like peppermint, spearmint, chocolate mint, and my newest favorite – grapefruit mint.
 It smells just like the peel of the grapefruit and lends a nice quality to soap.
 (Find organic peppermint leaf or spearmint leaf.)

 Rose petals are very soft and they can lend a softening property to soap making.
 Using rose petals in herbal soap can not only soften the skin but also provides gentle exfoliation.
 Rose petals contain a lot of Vitamin C, which is also beneficial to the skin.
 (Find organic dried rose petals here.)

-One more ingredient, oatmeal, is used extensively in herbal soap making.
-While it is not an herb, I thought it deserved a mention.
+People also use oatmeal extensively in herbal soap making.
+While it is not an herb, I thought it deserved mention.
 Oatmeal provides exfoliation while soothing and softening the skin.
-You can use rolled or old fashioned oats, whole or ground oats, or you can make oat “milk” by soaking the oats in water and then draining the liquid.
+You can use rolled or old-fashioned oats, whole or ground oats, or you can make oat “milk” by soaking the oats in water and then draining the liquid.
 Use the liquid as your water portion in making soap.

 What is your favorite herb for herbal soap making?
 Let us know!